ebloc/ebloc-broker/README.md

 Please note the following:

-- If you don't have any `Federated Cloud ID` or `MiniLock ID` give an empty string: `""`.
+- If you do not have any `Federated Cloud ID` or `MiniLock ID` give an empty string: `""`.
 You can use `contractCall/registerCluster.py` to submit your jobs.
 To run: `python3 contractCall/registerCluster.py`.

 ```bash
 coreNumber         = 128;